 Take Home Points

-In this chapter we looked at our first Scala collections: Lists
+In this chapter we looked at our first Scala collections: Lists and Ranges.

 These are two types of sequence with different use cases:

-are convenient for storing finite collections of arbitrary values of a similar type;
+Listsare convenient for storing finite collections of arbitrary values of a similar type;

-provide a more compact syntax for regular sequences of numbers.
+Rangesprovide a more compact syntax for regular sequences of numbers.

 We didn't cover this in the chapter but

-have a common supertype, Seq
+List and Range have a common supertype, Seq.

 This explains a few things:

-method, the behaviour of which is the same in each case.
+ListandRangeboth have amapmethod, the behaviour of which is the same in each case.

 - Doodle's n-ary combinators---